 sonic arts network

 editorial board of ARiADA text (webjournal)

 Walking in the country, reading Harry Potter books, gardening, watching decent films, cows, travel, Sweden, alchemy, surrealist literature, Max Ernst, punk rock, free improv, british folk musics - especially playing the fiddle.

 cultural theory and the voice and technology

 psychoanalytical informed hermeneutic approaches to culture

-PI for Landscape Quartet - AHRC-funded environmental sound art project.
+Director of Landscape Quartet - formerly AHRC-funded environmental sound art project.

 developing (with Culture Lab Newcastle and basic.fm/Tyneside Cinema/TUSK Music, and under the auspices of "Digital Originals") ArCCADDE, an interactive archive and distributed performance system with user interaction.